TIBCOSoftware/sb-jmsxml/README.txt

 INTRODUCTION:

-The JMS Reader and JMS Writer adapters were replaced starting in StreamBase 7.5.4 by the JMS Consumer and JMS Publisher adapters.
-They remain available as the Legacy JMS Reader and Legacy JMS Writer, respectively.

-Newer branches of this project use the newer adapter set.

-This component demonstrates the use of the JMS Reader and JMS Writer embedded adapters with XML-formatted TextMessages.
+This component demonstrates the use of the JMS Consumer and JMS Producer embedded adapters with XML-formatted TextMessages.
 The default JMS TextMessage converters (provided with the adapter) are used to convert incoming JMS messages to XML strings.
 These converters only require StreamBase and generic